 How’d you get into baking?
 I come from a long line of people who love to cook.
 I guess it was only a matter of time before the bug bit me, too.
 I like to bake because it’s very creative, nostalgic, and sugary treats make people happy.

 Kitchen must-haves: A Kitchen-Aid stand mixer.
 Trust me, it will change your baking life (and they come in pretty colors! mine is yellow).
 Disposable decorating/piping bags.
-And sprinkles.
-Lots and lots of sprinkles.
+And rainbow sprinkles.

 What intimidates you?
 Bread.
 The thought of making bread from scratch makes me feel a little tight in the chest.
 I’ll get there someday.